microsoft/code-with-engineering-playbook/docs/machine-learning/profiling-ml-and-mlops-code.md

 - [PyTorch Profiler Recipe](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html)
 - [Introducing PyTorch Profiler - the new and improved performance tool](https://pytorch.org/blog/introducing-pytorch-profiler-the-new-and-improved-performance-tool/)

-## Azure Machine Learning pipeline profiling
+## Azure Machine Learning Pipeline Profiling

 In our projects we often use [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) pipelines to train Machine Learning models.
 Most of the profilers can also be used in conjunction with Azure Machine Learning.